Each DMV Vehicle History & Title Report checks for:

 A VIN report is a necessary step before either purchasing or selling a vehicle in the state of California to ensure that the vehicle is up to either your standards or the standards of any potential buyers.
 The information in the VIN check will allow buyers to research the history of the vehicle to understand how safe it truly is.

-An instant online VIN code lookup will provide comprehensive details to anyone interested in purchasing a vehicle, so if you are selling a car, it is advisable that you access your car’s VIN number report and allow any interested buyers to look through it.
+An online VIN code lookup will provide comprehensive details to anyone interested in purchasing a vehicle, so if you are selling a car, it is advisable that you access your car’s VIN number report and allow any interested buyers to look through it.
 This can help you to negotiate an appropriate price based on how reliable the car is, and may help you sell the vehicle faster.

 How do I locate my vehicle’s VIN number?